NuttaneeKnight/introToNetworking/introToNetworking.md

 - Routers break up broadcast domains

 # Bum Traffic
-- Broadcast Unknown Unicast and Multicast
+- Broadcast Unknown Unicast and Multi-cast
+- IP Addresss - we can control and we assign it to this machine.
+It is similar to the phone number, it is unique
+-